igorski/pinball-schminball/README.md

 ```
 ## TODO

-* When moving purely on horizontal axis and speed is below max slowly rotate downwards
+* When moving purely on horizontal axis and speed is below max > slowly rotate downwards
+* Only launch ball up when flipper just moved (e.g. should have speed)
+* Implement tilt on repeated bumps
-* Launcher
+* Implement ball launcher
 * Switches to toggle score multiplier ("x when lit")
 * Score counter
 * Multiball mode